 So, how do you treat magnesium deficiency in plants?
-One method is to spray the leaves of the plant with a solution containing magnesium, such as Epsom salt dissolved in water.
-Another method is to mix Epsom salt or compost directly into the soil.
+One way to treat magnesium deficiency in a plant is to spray the leaves of the plant with a solution containing magnesium, such as Epsom salt dissolved in water.
+Another method is to mix compost, Epsom salt, or another magnesium source directly into the soil.

 Before you go and try these methods, it is important to make sure that your plants really do have a magnesium deficiency.
 Otherwise, you could end up with too much magnesium, which can also cause problems for your plant.

-Magnesium plays a key role in plant growth and development.
-For one thing, magnesium (Mg) is the central atom in a chlorophyll molecule, as illustrated in the picture below.
+For one thing, magnesium plays a key role in plant growth and development.
+According to the University of Minnesota Extension, magnesium (Mg) is the central atom in a chlorophyll molecule, as illustrated in the picture below.

 Chlorophyll is what makes plants green.
-Chlorophyll is necessary for plant photosynthesis, a process where energy is produced from water, light, and carbon dioxide.
+Chlorophyll is also necessary for photosynthesis, a process where plants produce energy and oxygen from water, light, and carbon dioxide.

 Symptoms of Magnesium Deficiency in Plants

 If your plant is lacking magnesium, there are a few ways to tell.
-Check for these symptoms to diagnose the problem.
+Check for the following symptoms to diagnose the problem.

-Perhaps the most obvious symptom is interveinal chlorosis, where the plant’s leaves turn yellow, but the veins stay green.
-You can see the appearance of such a leaf in the picture below.
+Perhaps the most obvious symptom of magnesium deficiency is interveinal chlorosis, where the plant’s leaves turn yellow, but the veins stay green.
+You can see the appearance of a leaf with interveinal chlorosis in the picture below.

 The older leaves (which are found lower on the plant) tend to turn yellow first.
 This is because magnesium is a mobile nutrient, meaning that plants can move the nutrient easily through its tissues.